erikrose/blessings/docs/pains.rst

 More common, X11's xterm and the software HyperTerm bundle with MS Windows provided an "ink on paper" *black-on-white* appearance as their default configuration.
-Two popular emulators continue to supply *black-on-white* by default to this day: xorg's xterm and Apple's Terminal.app.
+Two popular emulators continue to supply *black-on-white* by default to this day: Xorg's xterm and Apple's Terminal.app.

 .. note:: Windows no longer supplies a terminal emulator: the "command prompt" as we know it now uses the msvcrt API routines to interact and does not